The game Inverted Dice™

 + Play the game online

-Inverted Dice™ is a game for cozy evenings with the family or some good friends.
+Inverted Dice™ is perfect for cozy evenings with the family or some good friends.
 It's a game for people who do not want to stare at a screen (at least not while playing dice).

 So, it's a cool dice game that should be played with real dice.